 When dogs are spayed or neutered, we give them the best chance at loving homes and long, healthy lives.
 Read on to learn why it’s so important to spay and neuter your pets.

 Care for even one baby and you can’t even imagine a litter.
 Four, five, even six little babies all competing for your time, all the time, no wonder doggie moms sneak naps all day.
 Though canine motherhood must have its charms, more often than not, it results in suffering for the pups.
 With so few homes available for puppies, the sweet little furballs too often end up braving the elements alone without food, veterinary care or shelter.
 The Humane Society of the United States reports, “Seven dogs & cats are born every day for each person born in the U.S. Of those, only 1 in 5 puppies and kittens stay in their original home for their natural lifetime.
 The remaining 4 are abandoned to the streets or end up at a shelter.”

-There Goes the Neighborhood.
 Both spayed and neutered dogs are less likely to roam and get into trouble while in search for a mate.
 Male dogs on the scent of a lady pup in heat will stop at nothing.
-They dodge speeding cars, fight off the competition, and lie down their lives for their lovely ladies, and females in heat will actively search out male dogs just the same.
+They dodge speeding cars, fight off the competition, and lay down their lives for their lovely ladies, and females in heat will actively search out male dogs just the same.
 Spare your dogs and your family the drama and risks of breeding season.
 And with that, avoid many aggression problems and indoor territory marking with male dogs.

 Visit our new Woof Report tip category, Lend a Paw, to see all tips supporting animal welfare causes.

 Thank you to Kate Brady on flickr for the photo.

 Originally published May 2011; reviewed and updated May 2017.